emacs-mirror/emacs/mps/manual/source/pool/mvt.rst

       reserve does not guarantee any particular amount of allocation.

     * :c:macro:`MPS_KEY_MVT_FRAG_LIMIT` (type :c:type:`mps_count_t`)
-      is a percentage from 1 to 100 (inclusive).
+      is a double from 0.0 to 1.0 (inclusive).
 It sets an upper limit on the space overhead of an MVT pool, in case block death times and allocations do not correlate well.
 If the free space managed by the pool as a ratio of all the space managed by the pool exceeds the fragmentation limit, the pool falls back to a first fit allocation policy, exploiting space more efficiently at a cost in time efficiency.
-A fragmentation limit of 0 would cause the pool to operate as a first-fit pool, at a significant cost in time efficiency: therefore this is not permitted.
+A fragmentation limit of 0.0 would cause the pool to operate as a first-fit pool, at a significant cost in time efficiency: therefore this is not permitted.

-      A fragmentation limit of 100 causes the pool to always use temporal fit (unless resources are exhausted).
+      A fragmentation limit of 1.0 causes the pool to always use temporal fit (unless resources are exhausted).
 If the objects allocated in the pool have similar lifetime expectancies, this mode will have the best time- and space-efficiency.
 If the